seung-lab/zmesh/README.md

 Thanks to Aleks Zlateski for creating and sharing this beautiful mesher.

-Later changes by Will Silversmith and Nico Kemnitz.
+Later changes by Will Silversmith, Nico Kemnitz, and Jingpeng Wu.

 ## References